 “For the first time ever, you can change the color profile of your slides.” — Japan Camera Hunter.
-With these new chems, you’ll be able to warm or cool your scenes without using a lens filter and choose the level of contrast with an option to expand the film’s latitude.
+With these new chems, you’ll be able to warm or cool your scenes without using a lens filter and choose the level of contrast with an option to expand the film’s latitude or dynamic range.
 Preorder your magic brew here.

 More news and closing thoughts.

 Henry’s — a large Canadian photographic retail chain had to shut down some of its locations and propose a restructuring strategy to its creditors, to whom it owes a nasty $24,000,000.